 A MUMMER’S TALE – Anatole France.
 The story of a young Parisian actress.

 CHRISTOPHER HIBBAULT – ROADMAKER – Marguerite Bryant.
-The son of a proud English family rebels.
+The son of a proud English family of rebels.

 DREAM DAYS – Kenneth Grahame.
 A classic, composed of the magic stuff of dreams.

 THE FLYING INN – G.K.
 Chesterton.
 “The Old Ship” Inn cruises about England.

 THE GOLDEN AGE – Kenneth Grahame.
 An idyll of childhood by the author of Dream Days.

 THE HEART OF A CHILD – Frank Danby.
 The rise of Sally Snape to social prominence.

 HERETICS – G.K.
 Chesterton.
 A great philosopher discusses man and the universe.

 THE ISLAND OF DR. MOREAU – H. G. Wells.
 A tale of horror on a remote island.